-If you haven’t read Mark Seidenberg’s new book, Language at the Speed of Sight, you’re in for a treat.
-Written by a cognitive neuroscientist who has studied the behavioral, computational, and neural bases of reading and language for over three decades, this book is fascinating!
-Seidenberg uses ordinary words to explain scientific findings; he uses uncomplicated language to help us become aware of the mental and neural operations involved in the complex skill of reading; he shows how “the methods commonly used to teach children are inconsistent with basic facts about human cognition and development.”
-And he makes it all interesting and easy to grasp.
+If you haven’t read Mark Seidenberg’s Language at the Speed of Sight, you’re in for a treat.
+Seidenberg, a cognitive neuroscientist who has been studying the behavioral, computational, and neural bases of reading and language for over three decades now, will show you how the human brain learns to read.
+Along the way, Seidenberg will show you why “the methods commonly used to teach children are inconsistent with basic facts about human cognition and development.”
+And he will make everything interesting and easy to grasp.
 So I highly recommend it.

-Some children fail to become proficient readers, explains Seidenberg, because their teachers have been poorly served by our colleges of education.
-They weren’t given the expert knowledge required for teaching reading, and they weren’t taught what scientists know about learning to read.
+Some children fail to become proficient readers, explains Seidenberg, because their teachers weren’t given the expert knowledge required for teaching reading, and they weren’t taught what scientists know about learning to read.
 In other words, they were robbed.

 How about you?